 (mg/dL), or 0.8 to 1.6 grams per liter (g/L).

-Your complement levels will often shoot up dramatically just after an infection or
+Your complement levels will often rise very high just after an infection or injury.

 a deficiency.
 If only your C3 complement level is low and all other complement components